TeXworks/texworks/modules/QtPDF/README.md

 TODO
 ====
 ### Required
- - Ensure temporary "rendering" images are always replaced.
-Thought this was fixed by e9c7be11df5bfe507585fea889e8b588b4431fff, but the bug is still present.
  - Fix FIXMEs
  - context menu
  - Highlighting! (to show syncing destination, search results, etc.)
- - possibility to abort render requests when page moves out of view (is there a way to avoid going through all pages at each scroll event?)
  - Port scripting-related functions from Tw (if any)
  - Handling of encrypted/password protected files (this needs to be handled during loading; accessing some functions (e.g., for rendering) in a locked